itzadhi/nodejs-filesystem/README.md

 # Node File System

-I have created two API's by using node js to interact with file system module.
+I have created Two API by using node js to interact with file system module, where you can create a file and read all files in the directory.

 ## Local Setup